-The second, and often forgotten element of communication skills is his/her ability to listen to you actively.
+The second, and often forgotten element of communication skills is his/her ability to actively listen.
 An agent should be taking note of your specific situation and expectations.
-S/he should understand your motivation behind buying or selling, as well as you timeframe, and budget.
+S/he should understand your motivation behind buying or selling, as well as you time frame and budget.

 These specifics of your situation should be taken into the utmost consideration by your agent.
 If an agent you are speaking with is not actively listening to your situation and responding to it accordingly, then you will want to consider another agent.